rustdesk/rustdesk-server/README.md

 ### Classic image

-These images are built from scratch with two main binaries (`hbbr` and `hbbs`).
+These images are built from scratch with two main binaries (`hbbs` and `hbbr`).
 They're available on [Docker hub](https://hub.docker.com/r/rustdesk/rustdesk-server/) with these architectures:

 * amd64
 * arm64v8